The Proverbial Cheese Board.

 CATEGORY 3 - CURED MEATS, SAUSAGES & SMOKED FISH.

 There are many excellent charcuterie choices, some more available than others.
-I have listed just a few here that are delicious and generally easily accessible, along with some Smoked Fish options and Pate Recipes.
+I have listed just a few here that are delicious and generally accessible, along with some Smoked Fish options.
+I also included links to some very good paté recipes.

 Salted Cured Meats.
 Sausages.
 Smoked Fish.
 Pate.

-CATEGORY 4 - FRUITS, COMPOTES, JAMS, CHUTNEYS, PATES, ETC.
+CATEGORY 4 - FRUITS, COMPOTES, JAMS, CHUTNEYS, ETC.

 This is where you can really bring in the special!
 The possibilities to impress your guests and express your culinary self with accompaniments are many!
 But wait, maybe you're looking at this list and asking yourself what the heck is the difference between a jam, chutney, compote, etc.?
 No worries.
 You can check out this blog from Eater if you'd like, but don't get too hung up on it.

-These recipes are make ahead, but if you'd prefer to keep it simple use a good quality store-bought Olive Tapenade or Fig Jam, or just choose items such as fresh fruit, dried fruit, nuts, or condiments.
+I often us some of my own recipes, (which I will add soon), but if you'd prefer to keep it simple use a good quality store-bought Olive Tapenade or Fig Jam, or just choose fresh or dried fruit, nuts, or condiments.

 Compotes.
 Fresh Fruit.